 No long forms · No spam · No fees

-The APR (Annual Percentage Rate) that you pay on a car loan is calculated annually on how much you owe.
+The APR (Annual Percentage Rate) that you pay on a car loan is calculated annually based on how much you owe in interest and extra fees.
 A lower APR will lower your payments and reduce the total amount you ultimately pay for your car.